Skip to content

 $ docker run -p 8080:8080 --name mall-admin --link mysql:db --link redis:redis -v /etc/localtime:/etc/localtime -v /mydata/app/admin/logs:/var/logs -d mall/mall-admin:v1

-## Startup command including ddtrace, need to check the jar startup command in the Dockerfile
+## Startup command including ddtrace, need to check the jar package startup command in the dockerfile

 $ docker run -p 8080:8080 --name mall-admin --link mysql:db --link redis:redis -v /etc/localtime:/etc/localtime -v /mydata/app/admin/logs:/var/logs -d mall/mall-admin:v1 java -javaagent:/wx/dd-java-agent-0.75.0.jar -Ddd.service.name=mall-admin -Ddd.version=v1 -Ddd.env=product -Ddd.agent.port=9529 -Ddd.agent.host=172.16.0.198 -jar -Dspring.profiles.active=prod /mall-admin-1.0-SNAPSHOT.jar

-## Note: After adding java –javaagent, add -jar your app name.jar after the startup script
+## Note: After adding java –javaagent, add -jar your app name.jar at the end of the startup script

-Log in to Guance and enter the specific project space.
-Click on Application Performance Monitoring to view data for the service with the specified serveice.name.
+Log in to guance and enter the specific project space.
+Click on Application Performance Monitoring to view application data with the corresponding service.name.

 C# (dotnet-ddtrace) Integration